 Common use of Current Information Clause in Contracts

 Current Information. (a) During the period from the date of this Agreement to the Effective Time, each party will cause one or more of its representatives to confer with representatives of the other party and report the general status of its ongoing operations at such times as the other party may reasonably request.
-Each party will promptly notify the other party of any material change in the normal course of its business or in the operation of the properties of such party or the Mid Penn Subsidiaries or William Penn Subsidiaries, as applicable, and, to the extent permitted by applicable law, of any governmental complaints, investigations or hearings (or communications indicating that the same may be contemplated), or the institution or the threat of material litigation involving such party or any Mid Penn Subsidiary or William Penn Subsidiary, as applicable.
-Without limiting the foregoing, executive officers of Mid Penn and William Penn shall confer at the reasonable request of the other, and shall meet on a reasonably regular basis, to review the financial and operational affairs of William Penn and the William Penn Subsidiaries and of Mid Penn and the Mid Penn Subsidiaries, in accordance with applicable law, and William Penn shall give due consideration to Mid Penn’s input on such matters, with the understanding that, notwithstanding any other provision contained in this Agreement, neither Mid Penn nor any Mid Penn Subsidiary shall, under any circumstance, be permitted to exercise control of William Penn or any William Penn Subsidiary prior to the Effective Time; provided, however, neither Mid Penn nor William Penn shall be required to take any action that would provide access to or disclose information where such access or disclosure would, in such disclosing party’s reasonable judgment, violate or prejudice the rights, business interests, or confidences of any customer or other person or would result in the waiver by such disclosing party of the privilege protecting communications between such disclosing party and any of its legal counsel. (b) William Penn Bank shall provide Mid Penn Bank, within fifteen (15) Business Days after the end of each calendar month, a written list of Nonperforming Assets, its asset quality report and a written list of its investment security purchases during the calendar month then ended.
-On a monthly basis, William Penn Bank shall provide Mid Penn Bank with a schedule of all loan approvals, which schedule shall indicate the loan amount, loan type and other material features of the loan. (c) Each of Mid Penn and William Penn shall promptly inform the other upon receiving notice of any legal, administrative, arbitration or other proceedings, demands, notices, audits or investigations (by any federal, state or local commission, agency or board) relating to the alleged liability of such party or any William Penn Subsidiary or any Mid Penn Subsidiary, as applicable, under any labor or employment law.
+Each party will promptly notify the other party of any material change in the normal course of its business or in the operation of the properties of such party or the Mid Penn Subsidiaries or First Priority William Penn Subsidiaries, as applicable, and, to the extent permitted by applicable law, of any governmental complaints, investigations or hearings (or communications indicating that the same may be contemplated), or the institution or the threat of material litigation involving such party or any Mid Penn Subsidiary or First Priority William Penn Subsidiary, as applicable.
+Without limiting the foregoing, senior executive officers of Mid Penn and First Priority William Penn shall confer at the reasonable request of the other, and shall meet on a reasonably regular basis, to review the financial and operational affairs of First Priority William Penn and the First Priority William Penn Subsidiaries and of Mid Penn and the Mid Penn Subsidiaries, in accordance with applicable law, and First Priority William Penn shall give due consideration to Mid Penn’s input on such matters, with the understanding that, notwithstanding any other provision contained in this Agreement, neither Mid Penn nor any Mid Penn Subsidiary shall, under any circumstance, be permitted to exercise control of First Priority William Penn or any First Priority William Penn Subsidiary prior to the Effective Time; provided, however, neither Mid Penn nor First Priority William Penn shall be required to take any action that would provide access to or disclose information where such access or disclosure would, in such disclosing party’s reasonable judgment, violate or prejudice the rights, business interests, or confidences of any customer or other person or would result in the waiver by such disclosing party of the privilege protecting communications between such disclosing party and any of its legal counsel. (b) First Priority William Penn Bank shall provide Mid Penn Bank, within ten fifteen (1015) business days Business Days after the end of each calendar month, a written list of Nonperforming Assets, its asset quality report and a written list of its investment security purchases during the calendar month then ended.
+On a monthly basis, First Priority William Penn Bank shall provide Mid Penn Bank with a schedule of all loan approvals, which schedule shall indicate the loan amount, loan type and other material features of the loan. (c) Each of Mid Penn and First Priority William Penn shall promptly inform the other upon receiving notice of any legal, administrative, arbitration or other proceedings, demands, notices, audits or investigations (by any federal, state or local commission, agency or board) relating to the alleged liability of such party or any First Priority William Penn Subsidiary or any Mid Penn Subsidiary, as applicable, under any labor or employment law.

 Appears in 2 contracts